 Dr. D. Kim Hamblin is a licensed clinical psychologist in the state of Alabama.
 He received a B.A. in Psychology from Mississippi State University and a Ph.D. in Clinical Psychology from the University of Texas at Austin.
 His clinical experience includes working with the U.S. Army, the Veteran’s Administration and the U.S. Air Force, with his final station being Maxwell AFB, Alabama.
 He entered private practice in August, 1993, on retirement from the USAF.
 Dr. Hamblin is a member of the American Psychological Association.

 He maintains a fulltime private practice which specializes in adult individual therapy.
-Dr. Hamblin brings many years of clinical experience that has been integrated with psychiatric practice, or the “medical model.”
-He is a strong believer in psychotherapy as a necessary adjunct to psychotropic medication, but also in the power of psychotherapy alone.
-Special interests include depression, bipolar disorder, anxiety disorders, post-traumatic stress disorder, obsessive compulsive disorders and ADD/ADHD.
+Dr. Hamblin began clinical practice in 1971.
+He brings many years of clinical experience that have been integrated with psychiatric services prior to joining the staff at Samaritan Counseling Center in 2009.
+He is a strong believer in the power of psychotherapy and psychotherapy as an adjunct to psychotropic medication.
+He is also a strong believer in the importance of availability and a caring relationship as a key element in psychotherapy.
+His special interests include depression, bipolar disorder, anxiety disorders, PTSD (post-traumatic stress disorder), obsessive compulsive disorders and ADD/ADHD.

 Christy Holding is a graduate of Trinity Presbyterian School and received her undergraduate degree at Liberty University in Lynchburg, Virginia in 1976.
 She obtained her Master’s degree from Georgia State University in Community Counseling in 1984.
 In 1996 she received a B.S. in nursing from Auburn University at Montgomery.
 Christy is a member of the American Academy of Christian Counselors.